NARAYANREDDYDODLA/assignment2--Dodla/README.md

 | Mountain Dew Baja Blast	     | taco bell	| $2.70    |
 | Fountain Drink.	             | taco bell    | $1.70    |
 | Diet Pepsi	                 | taco bell	| $1.40    |

+---
+## Pithy Quotes

+As **Stephen William Hawking** said:

+>Science is not only a disciple of reason but, also, one of romance and passion.

+>Intelligence is the ability to adapt to change.